Czech diaspora in Israel

-The Czechs in Israel are people who have immigrated from the Czech lands, mostly from the former Czechoslovakia, as well as their descendants.
+The Czechs in Israel are people who have emigrated from the Czech lands, mostly from the former Czechoslovakia, as well as their descendants.
 Czechs in Israel are predominantly Ashkenazi Jews who made aliyah during the 20th century.

 History

 In 1968, Israel relaxed immigration for refugees from Soviet-occupied Czechoslovakia, both Jewish and non-Jewish.
 Interfaith families and couples were granted the same rights and responsibilities as other immigrants.

 The Czech-Israeli journalist Ruth Bondy has written a book exploring the lives of Czech-born Jews in Israel.
 Bondy has written that Czech Jews in Israel have developed a reputation for being "square" and law-abiding.

 In the 1940s and 1950s, Jewish immigrants from Czechoslovakia, many of them survivors of The Holocaust, took part in founding twenty communities in Israel.

 Notable people

 In addition, a considerable number of people of Czech and Slovak origin settled in existing Israeli towns and cities.
 Israeli people of Czech descent include: